someparty/someparty/source/articles/2021-06-06-communication-breakdown.html.markdown

 description: Profiling music from Cluttered, The Garrys, Real Sickies, Prettyboy, Bootlicker, Imploders, TRAITRS, Ship of Fools, TJ Felix, Choices Made.
 RIP Lungbutter's Joni Sadler.
 ---

 Time's playing tricks on me here in Malaise, Ontario.
 The summer release season's accelerating at a healthy clip, and my notes for next week's edition are already piling high.
-I'll catch you up with new sounds from Chain Whip, Diamondtown, Odonis Odonis, and more in a few days.
+A few days late and I'm a million years behind.
 I'd complain about keeping up with the content treadmill if it didn't herald a return to live music and better times ahead.
-I'll circle back to your spam folder in a hot minute, but don't overlook these sounds in the meantime...
+So don't fret, I'll catch you up with new sounds from Chain Whip, Diamondtown, Odonis Odonis, and more in the next edition.
+Don't overlook these cool new sounds in the meantime...

 ###[Cluttered](https://cluttered.bandcamp.com/): *Accidents*
 ==Preview and purchase at [Bandcamp](https://cluttered.bandcamp.com/album/accidents)==